-INTS 348 Gender and Sexuality in Cross-Cultural Perspective 3 units generate different identities, social categories, and relations of power.
+INTS 348 Gender and Sexuality in Cross-Cultural Perspective 3 units

+This course uses ethnographic case studies to understand how sex, gender, and sexuality are socially constructed in different societies around the world and how these social constructions generate different identities, social categories, and relations of power.
 The course uses analytical tools of Anthropology to understand the cultural logic behind practices and beliefs that are informed by culturally specific sex/gender/sexuality systems; how those cultural logics and practices are related to relations of power between individuals; how they become embedded in institutions of the state that affect the way rights are distributed and often violated; and what happens when they come into contact through various types of transnational movements of people and ideas.
 The course will also expose students to debates about how we use these understandings of the cultural logics of gendered practices and ideologies in order to address specific examples of gender/sexuality discrimination, gender violence, and international human rights discourse and policies.
 Prerequisite: ANTH 100 or SOC 100.
 Same as: ANTH 348.